Siege of Azekah: The Jewish army

 The Jewish military force was dwarfed compared to the large, professional Assyrian army.
 Jewish forces mostly included local militias and mercenaries.
 There were barely any cavalrymen and chariots in the Jewish army, which mostly included infantry, either for close combat (spearmen) or long range combat (archers); they were also significantly less organized than the Assyrians.

-The battle
+Battle

 The battle is depicted in the Azekah Inscription, in which Sennacherib mentions some details about the battle.
 He mentions that he used battering rams to bring down the walls which was followed by close quarters combat between the opposing sides' infantry.
 Afterwards, Sennacherib ordered his cavalry to charge into the city, leading many of the defenders to rout.

 Sennacherib then looted and razed the city.

 Aftermath

 After the destruction and looting of Azekah, Sennacherib led his army further into Judah, which he once again commanded during the Siege of Lachish.